config-syncer/config-syncer/docs/install.md

 To understand the various configuration options, check Kubed [tutorials](/docs/tutorials/README.md).
 Once you are satisfied with the configuration, create a Secret with the Kubed cluster config under `config.yaml` key.

-You may have to create another [Secret for notifiers](/docs/tutorials/notifiers.md).
-If you are [storing cluster snapshots](/docs/tutorials/cluster-snapshot.md) in cloud storage, you have to create a Secret appropriately.
+You may have to create another [Secret for notifiers](/docs/tutorials/notifiers.md), usually called `kubed-notifier`.
+If you are [storing cluster snapshots](/docs/tutorials/cluster-snapshot.md) in cloud storage, you have to create another Secret to provide cloud credentials.

 ### Generate Config using script
 If you are familiar with GO, you can use the [./hack/config/main.go](/hack/config/main.go) script to generate a cluster config.
 Open this file in your favorite editor, update the config returned from `#CreateClusterConfig()` method.
 Then run the script to generate updated config in [./hack/deploy/config.yaml](/hack/deploy/config.yaml).